Homo Sapiens Vs. Neanderthal

 The book Sapiens: A Brief History of Humankind by Yuval Noah Harari states that Homo Sapiens was the primary reason for the disappearance of Neanderthals.
 There is genetic evidence that there was some interbreeding.
 Still, there is not enough crossover to suggest that it was a harmonious mingling of the two.
 Instead, unfortunately, it seems like Homo Sapiens outcompeted the Neanderthals and drove them to extinction.
 The sad reality is that Homo Sapiens probably drove every other hominin they encountered to extinction.

-While Homo Sapiens had smaller brains, they had a slightly larger frontal lobe, which would have fueled Homo Sapiens' ultimate power: imagination.
-Imagination would be the catalyst for fundamental needs like language and religion, giving Homo Sapiens a massive advantage in organizing smaller groups into larger ones.
+While Homo Sapiens had smaller brains in total, they had a slightly larger frontal lobe, which would have fueled Homo Sapiens' ultimate power: imagination.
+Imagination would be the catalyst for fundamental needs like language and religion and would have given Homo Sapiens a massive advantage in the ability to organize smaller groups into larger ones.
 There is evidence of Homo Sapiens trading luxury items like shells and stones.
 To trade means you must trust, which means there must be some commonly shared beliefs that allow these different groups to interact.
 There is no evidence that Neanderthals traded like this, which may indicate that they stayed together in relatively smaller bands of people.
 In a one-on-one fight, the Neanderthal had a massive advantage.
 However, with Homo Sapiens' ability to organize, likely, it was never a one-on-one fight.
 If they were not actively fighting each other, the ability to organize more significant numbers would give the Homo Sapiens a tremendous advantage in resource acquisition.

 This action-packed throwing game will pit your older students against the younger ones.
 Your older students (either third or sixth years) will first compete against the youngest, and they will probably win.
 Next, your older students will compete against the middle students, and they will probably win.
 What will happen when it is the younger and middle students versus the older students?
 This game might demonstrate how the weaker Homo Sapiens might have outcompeted the stronger Neanderthal.
 We might even see a Neanderthal want to join the Homo Sapiens!